 - If you’re looking for an all-in-one UX analytics tool, Userpilot is the one to go for.
 It allows you to tag features, conduct funnel analysis, analyze heatmaps, and add feedback widgets to the UI.
 Book a demo to learn more.

 What is UX analytics?

-UX analytics stands for user experience data and it’s all about gathering and interpreting data about user’s behavior on a website or in-app by tracking actions like:
+UX analytics stands for user experience data and it’s all about gathering and interpreting data about user behavior on a website or in-app by tracking actions like:

-- how much time customers need to complete specific tasks, etc.
+- How much time do customers need to complete specific tasks

-It enables you to spot friction points in the customer journey and make it seamless to optimize conversion rates and customer experience with your product.
+It enables you to spot friction points in the user journeys and make it seamless to optimize conversion rates and customer experience with your product.

 Qualitative data analytics vs. Quantitative data analytics

 There are two methods of user research — qualitative and quantitative.
-They compliment each other and can not be substituted.
+They complement each other and can not be substituted.